RowtonSD/cnvxlsdb2/README.md

 * Destination library must have automatic journaling enabled (via STRJRNLIB).
 Process will fail if not
 * Only first sheet of an excel spreadsheet is converted, all other sheets are ignored.
 Parameter to allow user to specify sheet number will be added in 0.02
 * All character fields are interpreted as CLOB fields, as such, there are limitations to viewing data in 5250 based tools.
+* Requires user/pass to specified in plain text in the python file.
+This is due to be moved to the command in next version.

 ## Setup
 1. Install the open source enviroment on the IBM